kocienda/Any/README.md

 * A set of internal functions to manage type-checking and the lifecycle of values (e.g. constructing, copying, moving, destructing).

-* A reliance on templates and compile-time checks to choose code paths to handle values of different types, thus limiting the need for runtime checks and the associated computation.
+* A reliance on templates and compile-time checks to choose code paths to handle values of different types, thus limiting the need for runtime checks and the associated computational overhead.

 * A use of only one additional machine word (on top of the three already used by the _Storage_ union) to point to a function that handles the type-checking and value-lifecycle work, thus keeping the `sizeof(std::any)` as small as possible.